unpc2026/diaryasprogrammer/README.md

 ### During the walkthrough:

 * Never silently guess.
-* If multiple plausible structure or orders exist, state them and explain which one you will follow and why.
+* If multiple plausible structures or orders exist, state them explicitly and explain which one you will follow and why.
 * Repeated minor uncertainties may be summarized in a single:

 [Structure uncertainty — summary]

 ---